Looking for a reliable WordPress security plugin and are deliberating between Sucuri vs WordFence?

-Yes, there is a free version which you can download for Wordfence.
+Yes, there is a free plugin that you can download for Wordfence.
 While the free version is a good start when it comes to securing your site, we would always suggest going for the premium version, for something as critical as protecting your website.

-The premium version of this plugin starts at $99, but there are volume discounts on additional licenses.
+The premium version of this plugin starts at $119/year, but there are volume discounts on additional licenses.

 Yes, it is highly recommended that you get one.
 With vulnerabilities being discovered in both the core and several popular plugins and themes every month, it is hard to stay on the ball when it comes to keeping up to date.
 A WordPress security plugin will help you with the heavy lifting and ensure your site does not get hit by hack attacks which can be easily prevented.

-While this is a subjective question, from our review a we hae seen above, we believe Sucuri is the best option when it comes to security plugins.
+While this is a subjective question, from our review as we have seen above, we believe Sucuri is the best option when it comes to security plugins.

-Hacked sites will frequently experience a dramatic spike in traffic, because your site becomes the "infection vector" for visitors which are sent specifically to your site to get malware installed on their machines.
-BYour might also discover strange links on your site, content which you have not written, or get messages from your hosting site and possibly even the Google Search console.
-If you start seeing strange things on your site, or a significant performance degradation or other issues which you can't put your figure on, it's a good idea to speak to a security expert.
+Hacked sites will frequently experience a dramatic spike in traffic because your site becomes the "infection vector" for visitors which are sent specifically to your site to get malware installed on their machines.
+BYour might also discover strange links on your site, content which you have not written, or get messages from your WordPress hosting site and possibly even the Google Search console.
+If you start seeing strange things on your site, or significant performance degradation, or other issues that you can't put your finger on, it's a good idea to speak to a security expert.

-If your site is not well protected, there are several serious issues which can significantly affect your website, business and particularly your visitors.
-An unprotected website is a security risk and can become an infection vector or host which is used to spread malware, become a source of attacks on other websites, and even attacks against national targets, infrastructure or attacks on other networks through the use of DDoS attack, or Distributed Denial of Service Attack.
+If your site is not well protected, there are several serious issues that can significantly affect your website, business, and particularly your visitors.
+An unprotected website is a security risk and can become an infection vector or host which is used to spread malware, become a source of attacks on other websites, and even attacks against national targets, infrastructure, or attacks on other networks through the use of DDoS attacks, or Distributed Denial of Service Attack.

 Conclusion: Sucuri vs Wordfence, which should you choose?

-Now that we have compared all the features and options of these plugins, we are going to make our own choice.
+Now that we have compared all the features and options of these two WordPress security plugins, we are going to make our own choice.

-So, what do you think about these two security plugins for WordPress?
+So, what do you think about these two WordPress security plugins?
 And do you agree with our choice of Sucuri Security as the preferred choice among these two?
 Or do you have another opinion when it comes to Sucuri vs Wordfence.
 Let us know in the comments.